 His article titled "The Saturation Drive: A Mass Arrest of Constitutional Protection" was published in 1987 in the Philippine Law Journal, where he was the Chair of the Student Editorial Board.
 He was co-reporter of the Philippine sections of "Land Tenure", "Intellectual Property" and "Dispute Resolution" of CCH Doing Business in Asia.

 Mr. Lopez is a professorial lecturer on Evidence at the University of the Philippines College of Law.
-He is an accredited lecturer on pleading-writing, oral argument, and depositions/discovery of the Mandatory Continuing Legal Education in of the Philippine Supreme Court.
+He is an accredited lecturer on pleading-writing, oral argument, and depositions/discovery in the Mandatory Continuing Legal Education program of the Philippine Supreme Court.